Cluster candidates with massive quiescent galaxies at $z\sim2$: Data

 \subsection{Photometry}

-We base our analysis on a wide and deep multi-wavelength catalog from the $U$-band to the $K$-band in the Deep and UltraDeep (D/UD) fields of the Hyper Suprime-Cam Subaru Strategic Program (HSC-SSP; \citealt{aihara18a,aihara18b,aihara19,aihara22}).
+We base our analysis on a wide and deep multiwavelength catalog from the $U$-band to the $K$-band in the Deep and UltraDeep (D/UD) fields of the Hyper Suprime-Cam Subaru Strategic Program (HSC-SSP; \citealt{aihara18a,aihara18b,aihara19,aihara22}).
 One of the collaborating surveys of HSC-SSP observed the D/UD fields in the $U$-band using CFHT Megacam (CLAUDS; \citealt{sawicki19})\footnote{\url{https://www.clauds.net/}} and another survey covered the same fields in the near-IR using UKIRT WFCAM (DUNES$^2$; Egami et al. in prep.).
-We have compiled data from all these surveys as well as public surveys such as UKIDSS-DXS/UDS DR10 \citep{hewett06,lawrence07,casali07,hambly08}, VISTA-VIDEO DR4 \citep{jarvis13}, and UltraVISTA DR4 \citep{mccracken12}, to construct a multi-wavelength catalog of the D/UD fields.
+We have compiled data from all these surveys as well as public surveys such as UKIDSS-DXS/UDS DR10 \citep{hewett06,lawrence07,casali07,hambly08}, VISTA-VIDEO DR4 \citep{jarvis13}, and UltraVISTA DR4 \citep{mccracken12}, to construct a multiwavelength catalog of the D/UD fields.
 We use the HSC-SSP images from the public data release 2 (PDR2; \citealt{aihara19}).
 The details of the catalog are described elsewhere (Suzuki et al. in prep.).
 In short, HSC images are processed with hscPipe v6 \citep{bosch18,aihara19}, while others are processed with the pipelines for each instrument.
 All the coadd images are first registered to the same pixel coordinates (HSC's tracts and patches).
-We contract model PSFs from each coadd image, make it look like an HSC-pipe processed image \citep{desprez23}, and then run hscPipe v6 \citep{bosch18,aihara19} to detect and measure sources.
+We then construct model PSFs from each coadd image using bright stars, add the variance and pixel mask images, and run hscPipe v6 to detect and measure sources (see \citealt{desprez23} for details).